Is your knife sharp?

 Now switch out the rough strop with the smooth strop on the steel base.

-It is not important to use the green abrasive with this strop simply strop the knife again BACKWARDS 5-10 strokes per side.
+It is not important to use the green abrasive with the smooth strop.
+Simply strop the knife again BACKWARDS 5 - 10 strokes per side.

 You should now have a highly polished edge.